 By the way, in the picture above, the one on the left is the real clay marble.

 There is one other way to tell if a marble is made of polymer clay.
-Carl started making marbles in 2006 and started signing them with a custom "cf" logo in January of 2008.
+Carl started making marbles in 2006 and began signing them in January of 2008.
+Every two years the logo color changes.
 From January 2008 until December 2009 the logo color was gold.
 From January 2010 until December 2011 the logo color was silver.
 From January 2012 until December 2013 the logo color was black.
-Beginning in January of 2014, Carl started signing his marbles with a new white logo.
-These differently colored logos help to identify when the marble was made.
+From January 2014 until December 2015 the logo color was white.
+From January 2016 until December 2017 the logo color was yellow.
+From January 2018 until December 2019 the logo color was red.
+Beginning in 2020, the logo color is blue.
+These colorful logos help to date when the marble was made.